 Often programs require more than one stage of judging.
 Score sets are the first step of configuration and help facilitate multi-stage judging processes.

-Think of a score set as a container.
-A container which applies the rules and holds all of the relevant entries, scoring criteria (if applicable), assigned judges, and results.
+Think of a score set as a container that, simply put, controls which judging mode is being used and what your judges are able to interact with.
+This container applies the rules and holds all of the relevant entries, scoring criteria (if applicable), assigned judges, and results.

 Here's an illustration to help conceptualize how score-sets work:

 The above illustration demonstrates three stages of judging.
 Each stage must have its own score set to differentiate, manage, and control the judging stage.